psg-titech/IIST_proof/Agda/README.lagda.md

 ## What are IISTs?

 An IIST is a kind of "invertible" list/stream processor.
-It produces more output more input is provided, and has an inverse processor that can recover more elements of the original input as more outputs are given.
+It produces more output as more input is provided, and has an inverse processor that can recover more elements of the original input as more outputs are given.

 ### Definitions of IISTs